 Born in Johannesburg and bred in Mdantsane, East London, Thulisa Mayekiso previously worked as a library volunteer and as a peer educator with OIL, a programme in partnership with GOLD.
 Thulisa studied for a BA at the University of the Western Cape, majoring in Psychology, Anthropology and Sociology.
 She joined Nal’ibali because she is passionate about the future of our nation and believes that reading is the first step to a brighter future.

 Este joined Nal’ibali in September 2016 to drive the recruitment and human resources function.
-She qualified with a BA Industrial Psychology degree from the University of Stellenbosch and has more than twenty years’ experience in the processes and the complexities of recruiting for organisations across the private, public and not-for-profit sector.
+She qualified with a BA Industrial Psychology degree from the University of Stellenbosch and has more than twenty years’ experience in the processes and the complexities of recruiting for organisations across the private, public and not-for-profit sectors.

 The majority of her experience was gained working as an Executive Recruiter with the Social Care and Health Sector in the United Kingdom as a partner for a niche public sector recruitment business.
 She joined Deloitte’s Cape Town office shortly after her return to South Africa in 2014.